5 Best Steelhead Fishing Rigs That Guide Use

 John from get Bent Guide Service with a huge steelhead caught on one of his steelhead fishing rigs.

-John from Get Bent Guide Service with a huge steelhead caught on one of his steelhead fishing rigs.
+John from Get Bent Guide Service with a huge steelhead caught on a proven rig for steelhead.

 A high-quality hook should effortlessly penetrate the fish’s mouth during the hookset and maintain a secure hold throughout the fight.
 Unfortunately, not all hooks fulfill these criteria.

-Fishing guides are very picky when it comes to selecting hooks.
+All the fishing guides I know are very picky when it comes to the hooks they use.

 To provide their clients with the best chance of hooking and landing steelhead, guides rely on hooks that can efficiently penetrate the fish’s mouth and securely hold it during the battle.
-And they must be very sharp with a super sharp and fine hook point.
+They must also be very sharp.

 Instead, skilled anglers and guides opt for proven short-shank wide gap hooks such as the Raven Specimen or the Gamaktsu Octopus hook.